 So what is it?
 The Korg Monologue is a 25 key, single-voice monophonic synthesizer, in a sleek and easy to understand layout.
 It's based on Korg's best-selling Minilogue synth, but with an updated modulation and filter section, as well as a new drive and expanded sequencer section.
 One thing that really separates the Monologue from its competition is the fact that each key can be micro-tuned, a key player in Aphex Twin's signature sound.
 All this at an incredible price nearly puts the Monologue in its own league.

 How does it work?
 As I said, the layout is extremely straightforward and is perfect for both beginners and advanced synth users.
 From left to right, everything is laid out in a way that helps you understand signal flow, starting with the master volume knob, then into the VCOs, each with their own selectable waveform switches and shape knobs, into a mixer section which allows you to adjust the gain of each VCO, then into the filter section, and then ending in the LFO.
 There is a menu that offers a bit of diving and under-the-hood controls, but none of it necessary to get you going with your sound design.
 I'm a bit torn when it comes to menus, as I appreciate the ability for advanced tweaking, but I also love not needing to think about any of that.
-This is one of the things I love about the Arturia Mini and Microbrute, which is definitely the Monologue's competition.
+This is one of the things I love about the Arturia Mini and Microbrute, which are definitely the Monologue's competition.

 How does it sound?
 As stated, this is a dual VCO, single voice analog mono synth.
 If that doesn't quite make sense to you, the best way to describe it would be thick, rich, and warm, like nice Joe's Diner Mac n Cheese from Trader Joe's.
 While this sounds lovely, and it is, don't be fooled for one second.
 With a few quick knob turns, the Monologue can go from light and fluffy to industrial rave real quick.
 Remember, Aphex Twin made some of the patches, and that alone should tell you that this thing can become the soundtrack to a horror movie.
 If that wasn't enough, the drive knob takes things even further into the nether region and can take your acid bassline to peak time Tresor dungeon levels.
 In fact, below are some examples of just how naughty this little beast can be.